covidvis/website/index.markdown

 We will be keeping the dashboard up-to-date with the latest data to see how these trends unfold.

-Another drawback is that our extrapolation (labeled as original trajectory in the visualization) is easy-to-understand but simplistic: other more sophisticated models exist, but our intent is not prediction, but rather provide a visual cue to study the differences before and after the intervention.
+Another drawback is that our extrapolation
+(labeled as original trajectory in the visualization) is easy-to-understand but simplistic: other more sophisticated models exist.
+That said, our intent is not prediction, but rather provide a visual cue to study the differences before and after the intervention.

 Finally, we must mention that aggregate patterns and trends often obscure individual datapoints and outliers.
 Visualizing data on a logarithmic scale, while making it easier to visualize